 Certification.
 The best available statistics for organic agriculture show that during the 1992-1993 time period, 45% of California's registered organic farmers were also certified by a private certification agency.
 Of the 45% that were certified, 90% were certified by California Certified Organic Farmers (CCOF).
 These figures are indicative of the number of growers only and do not necessarily reflect total acreage or value of production by certification group.
 In addition to CCOF, eight other organizations now actively certify growers in the state.
-They are: California Organic Farmers Association (COFA), Farm Verified Organic (FVO), Oregon Tilth Certified Organic Growers and Buyers Association (OGBA), Quality Assurance International (QAI) and Scientific Certification Systems (SCS).
+They are: California Organic Farmers Association (COFA), Farm Verified Organic (FVO), Oregon Tilth Certified Organically Grown (OTCO), Organic Certifiers (OC), the Organic Crop Improvement Association (OCIA), the Organic Growers and Buyers Association (OGBA), Quality Assurance International (QAI) and Scientific Certification Systems (SCS).
 Each agency must adhere to all state and federal laws regulating organic commodities, and in addition may enforce procedures specific to their own agencies.
-Organizations differ with respect to the certification itself, and by the certification agency used.
+Organizations differ with respect to the certification process and associated costs.
+Domestic and international product sales may also be affected by certification itself, and by the certification agency used.
 The above organizations are registered with the State of California.
 However, none are currently accredited by the USDA since the USDA's certification program has not yet been implemented.
 Additional sources of information are provided in the Reference section of this publication.